miqianmimi/paper-notes/Readme.md

 ---

-### Online Flow Size Prediction for Improved Network Routing  ☀
+### Online Flow Size Prediction for Improved Network Routing  ☀ kai ☀
-* Author: [Junchen Jiang](https://people.cs.uchicago.edu/~junchenj/) (CMU,,Computer Science at The University of Chicago AP)
+* Author: Pascal Poupart (Waterloo), Li Chen(HKUST),Kai Chen (HKUST)
-* Index: NSDI 2016
+* Index: ICNP 2016
-* Reading date : 11/02/2019
+* Reading date : 15/02/2019
 * Keywords : Video Streaming, Bitrate Adaption

+ICNP (The 26th IEEE International Conference on Network Protocols)/ We describe an emergint application o data mining in the context of computer networks.
+This application concerns the problem of predicting the size of a flow and detecting elephant flows(very large flows).
+Flow size is a very important statistic that can be used to improve routing, load balancing and scheduling in computer networks.

+Flow size prediction is particularly challenging since flow patterns continuously change and predictions must be done in real time (milliseconds) to avoid delays.

+We evaluate the accuracy of three online predictors based on neural networks, Gaussian process regression and online Bayesian Moment Matching on three datasets of real traffic.

+We also demonstrate how to use such online predictors to improve routing (i.e., reduced flow completion time) in a network simulation.

 * [:heart_decoration: Read More](https://miqianmimi.github.io/2019/02/11/Flow-Size-Prediction/)